 Speaker crackling is pretty much always caused by a connection problem.
 Someplace between your amplifier and your speaker’s driver, there’s a bad wire which is causing the driver to move abruptly, causing interference.

 Car speakers are crackling mainly due to the poor connection between the speaker and the amplifier.
 Also, speakers can crackle when an external amplifier powers them, and in effect, voice coils try to move the cone beyond its limit thus making those crackling sounds.
 Related: Truck Or Car Squeaks When Turning

 This type of sound is produced when there is a ground looping problem.
 It’s a high frequency squealing sound emitted from speakers when the car is turned on.

 It mostly happens due to loose grounds and can be fixed by tightening them.
 A good quality ground loop car noise filter will easily solve this problem.
-You may also want to read: How To Stop Car Door Rattling From Speakers
+You may also want to read: Best Car Speakers For Bass Without Subwoofer 2021 and How To Stop Car Door Rattling From Speakers

 Final Thoughts About How To Stop Weird Whining, Crackling Noise In Car Speakers